syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 ### Changing the doughnut size

-You can use the [`CircularCoefficient`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CircularSeries~CircularCoefficient.html) property to change the diameter of the doughnut chart with respect to the plot area.
-It ranges from 0 to 1 and the default value is 0.8.
+The [`CircularCoefficient`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.CircularSeries~CircularCoefficient.html) property is used to change the diameter of the doughnut chart with respect to the plot area.
+It ranges from 0 to 1, and the default value is 0.8.

 {% tabs %}